DataNaija/EmailApplication_Project/README.md

 Your application should do the following:
 * Generate an email with the following syntax: firstname.lastname@department.company.com.
-* Determine the department (e.g., development, human resources, sales, IT, customer service, accounting); if none, leave blank.
+* Determine the department (e.g., DevOps, Human Resources, Sales, IT, Customer Service, Accounting); if none, leave blank.
 * Generate a random string for the password.
 * Have a method to display the name, email, and mailbox capacity.